Secretarybird: Behaviour and ecology

 Secretarybirds are not generally gregarious aside from pairs and their offspring.
 They usually roost in trees of the genus Acacia or Balanites, or even introduced pine trees in South Africa.
 They set off 1–2 hours after dawn, generally after spending some time preening.
-Mated pairs roost together but may forage separately, though often remaining in sight of one another.
+Mated pairs roost together, but may forage separately, though often remaining in sight of one another.
 They pace around at a speed of 2.5–3.0 km/h, taking 120 steps per minute on average.
 After spending much of the day on the ground, secretarybirds return at dusk, moving downwind before flying in upwind.
-Birds encountered singly are often unattached males, their territories generally in less suitable areas.
+Birds encountered singly are often unattached males; their territories are generally in less suitable areas.
 Conversely, larger groups of up to 50 individuals may be present at an area with a localised resource such as a waterhole in a dry area or an irruption of rodents or locusts fleeing a fire.

 Secretarybirds soar with their primary feathers splayed to manage turbulence.
-Their wings can flap, though in a slow laborious manner and requiring uplift to be sustained; otherwise they may become exhausted.
+Their wings can flap, though in a slow, laborious manner and requiring uplift to be sustained; otherwise, they may become exhausted.
 In the heat of the day, they use thermals to rise up to 3800 m above the ground.

-The lifespan is thought to be 10 to 15 years in the wild, with the oldest confirmed by banding to be 5 years from a nestling banded on 23 July 2011 in Bloemfontein and recovered 440 km away in Mpumalanga on 7 June 2016, and up to 19 years in captivity.
-Secretarybirds, like all birds, have haematozoan blood parasites that include Leucocytozoon beaurepairei Dias 1954 recorded from Mozambique.
-Wild birds from Tanzania have been found to have Hepatozoon ellisgreineri, a genus that is unique among avian haematozoa in maturing within granulocytes, mainly heterophils.
+The bird's average lifespan is thought to be 10 to 15 years in the wild and up to 19 years in captivity.
+The oldest confirmed secretarybird in the wild was a 5-year-old that was banded as a nestling on 23 July 2011 in Bloemfontein and recovered 440 km away in Mpumalanga on 7 June 2016.

+Secretarybirds, like all birds, have haematozoan blood parasites that include Leucocytozoon beaurepairei (Dias 1954 recorded from Mozambique).
+Wild birds from Tanzania have been found to harbor Hepatozoon ellisgreineri, a genus that is unique among avian haematozoa in maturing within granulocytes, mainly neutrophils.
 Ectoparasites include the lice Neocolpocephalum cucullare (Giebel) and Falcolipeurus secretarius (Giebel).